quacksouls/bitburner/doc/guide/hgw.md

     for `phantasy` should be [`weaken.js`](script/hgw/weaken.js) followed by [`grow.js`](script/hgw/grow.js).
 Direct all servers in your botnet to prep a target server.
 Each server in the botnet should use all of its available RAM to run a worker script.
+When in doubt, weaken a target first, then grow the target.

 1. _Hack._ Steal money from the prepped server.
 Unlike the prepping stage, during the hacking stage you should refrain from using all servers in your